Zero. Zip. Zilch.File online for free

 The loan will be fully forgiven if the funds are used for:

 Forgiveness will be reduced if full-time headcount declines, or if salaries and wages decrease.
+Under the PPP Flexibility Act of June 5, 2020, forgiveness will not be allowed if less than 60% of the loan proceeds are used for payroll.

 Learn more about tax considerations for expenses paid with forgiven PPP loans.